A creative curriculum

 Our pupils are assessed regularly to ensure that their learning remains on track.
 Formal assessments are carried out four times a year, after which teachers meet, discuss and plan the next units of learning to meet the needs of each child.
 Each child also has personalised targets for English and Maths which are updated regularly.

-Phonics is taught systematically from Early Years onwards using the Letters and Sounds scheme, supplemented by Jolly Phonics and Big Cat Phonics.
+Phonics is taught systematically from Early Years onwards using the Little Wandle Phonics Scheme.

-We use a variety of reading schemes, including Oxford Reading Tree, Big Cat and Ginn readers.
+We use a variety of reading schemes, including Little Wandle Letters & Sounds and Big Cat Collins book band system.
 All books are levelled according to Book Bands and children are encouraged to self-select from the band they are working at.

 Early Years Foundation Stage